rjkoch/2019_ORNL_total_Scattering/README.md

         `conda activate diffpy`

-3. Download and unzip these tutorial files to a meaningful directory.
+3. Download and unzip these example files to a meaningful directory.
     - Navigate to wherever you have placed the files using `cd /path/to/files`

 ## For installation of Diffpy-CMI in Windows systems